nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 # Tool author submission guide

-This is supporting documentation to help tool authors submit their tool to the FIT.
+Thanks for considering your tool for inclusion in the Fisheries Integrated Toolbox (FIT)!
+This  is to support tool authors submit their tool to the FIT.

+See something that needs clarification or is factually incorrect?
+Let the FIT committee know by opening an issue.

 ## Meeting the checklist requirements

-TODO: Fill this in by checklist item.
-Provide supporting information for how tool users can go about setting up so that their tool meets the requirements of the checklist.
-Probably best to go checklist item by checklist item.
+Review of software for inclusion in the FIT is checklist-based.
+A NOAA internal reviewer will be reviewing your tool for the items on the checklist.
+The goal of this process is not to "fail" your tool, but rather to provide information so that you can make changes to your tool to meet the appropriate standards for inclusion in the FIT.
+The FIT committee understands that some checklist items may not be widespread practices within NOAA Fisheries, so this guide is provided as support for implementing new practices.

 ### Basics